LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 The data allocation and loop body are exactly the same as the original code.
 The ``RAJA::forall`` method takes as arguments the loop bounds in a ``RAJA::RangeSegment`` object and a C++ lambda expression containing the loop body.
-The method is templated on an `execution policy` type and the template specialization for that type determines how the loop will run.
+The ``RAJA::forall`` method is templated on an `execution policy` type and the template specialization for that type determines how the loop will run.
 Here, we use the ``RAJA::seq_exec`` policy to run the loop iterations sequentially, in order, exactly like the original loop.

 Of course, this example isn't very exciting.